Yours for a Song

-Yours for a Song is an American game show, created by Bob Russell, that aired on ABC from 1961–1963 with Bert Parks as host and Johnny Gilbert as announcer.
-The series, which filmed in New York City, aired in primetime from November 14, 1961 to September 18, 1962 and in daytime from December 4, 1961 to March 29, 1963.
+Yours for a Song is an American game show created by Bob Russell that aired on ABC from 1961–63, with Bert Parks as the host and Johnny Gilbert as the announcer.
+The series, which filmed in New York City, aired in primetime from November 14, 1961, to September 18, 1962, and in daytime from December 4, 1961, to March 29, 1963.
 This program was replaced by the soap opera, General Hospital, which was ABC's first "modern-day" soap the following Monday.

 Gameplay

-Two contestants alternated picking songs, then singing their lyrics each with six words missing.
-For each correct word the contestant filled-in, he/she won a cash award ($10 in daytime, $20 in nighttime); if the contestant was wrong, no money was awarded for that word and Parks would gently prod them in the direction of the word until it was correctly guessed.
-After the contestant finished their song, Parks led the audience in a singalong.
+Two contestants alternated picking songs, then singing their lyrics, each with six words missing.
+For each correct word the contestant filled in, he/she won a cash award ($10 in daytime, $20 in nighttime); if the contestant was wrong, no money was awarded for that word and Parks would gently prod them in the direction of the word until it was correctly guessed.
+After the contestants finished their songs, Parks led the audience in a singalong.

 Each contestant played two songs and the contestant who earned the most money became champion and returned for the next game.
 If a champion won five games in a row, he/she retired undefeated.
 Each episode featured two games.

 Songs

-The songs used on the show came from the early twentieth century.
-These included "Daisy Bell", "Toot Toot Tootsie", and "Meet Me in St. Louis, Louis".
+The songs used on the show came from the late 19th and early 20th centuries.
+These included "Daisy Bell", "Toot, Toot, Tootsie", and "Meet Me in St. Louis, Louis".